evancooney/audios/README.md

 State Variables
 --------
-Accessible from via props.audios.state in the withAudio HOC
+Accessible from props.audios.state in the withAudio HOC

 url: string
 filename: string